dadadaaax/Presentation01_ESPP2025/CLIPBOARDS.md

 Neuroendocrine cells are cells that receive neuronal input (through neurotransmitters released by nerve cells or neurosecretory cells) and, as a consequence of this input, release messenger molecules (hormones) into the blood.
 In this way they bring about an integration between the nervous system and the endocrine system, a process known as neuroendocrine integration.
 An example of a neuroendocrine cell is a cell of the adrenal medulla (innermost part of the adrenal gland), which releases adrenaline to the blood

+## sponge larvae
+photosensitive ciliated cells in some sponge larvae as examples of a single cell exhibiting input-output (IO) characteristics.
+Here's a breakdown of how these cells demonstrate IO characteristics:
+• Input: These cells are photosensitive, meaning they receive light information as sensory input.
+• Output: They use light-controlled rudder-like cilia to achieve phototactic steering.
+This means the light input directly influences the motor output (ciliary movement) of the same cell.
+• No Nervous Control Required: This function occurs without a need for nervous control.
+• Efficiency Perspective: From an efficiency standpoint, this mechanism is described as less efficient than a nervous system because "every motor component needs its own sensor," and "sensory mechanisms influence the activity of cilia on the same cell, thereby steering the whole larva".
+This highlights that the IO function is contained within a single cell or independent effector.

 ## Jekely hypothesis
 Possible historical sequences
 We have discussed six categories.
 Each combines an  explana-